0xPARC/pod2-docs/book/src/customexample.md

    >
 ```

-This batch includes three statements.
+This group includes three statements.

 When the definition is serialized for hashing, the statements are renamed to SELF.1, SELF.2, SELF.3.